partic2/tinyjit/README.md

 3. extract a little part of tccelf. library will only support a simple subset of elf format.

-Now this project is incomplete. the arm and i386 backend can be used but have not been completely tested, and float-integer conversions are almost broken.
+Now this project is incomplete. the arm, aarch64(arm64), i386, x86_64 backend can be used but have not been completely tested, and float-integer conversions are almost broken.

-**the arm64 backend have not been ported.**
+the RISC-V backend have not been ported.

 # TODO:

-Port arm64 backend.

 More test.

-Float-integer conversions
+Float-integer conversions.

-Eliminate compile warning
+Eliminate compile warning.

+Optimize function prologue.

+Implement arm64 data relocation.

 # How to use